cloudify-cosmo/docs.getcloudify.org/content/cli/local.md

 Usage: `cfy local outputs`

-Shows the outputs of the installed bluerprint
+Show the outputs of the installed bluerprint

 ### install-plugins